btannady/CustomerServiceSimulator/README.md

 Hi,

 This is my Customer Service Runtime Simulator!
 Please make sure to download the entire folder, consisting of BetterSimulation.cpp, PriorityQueue.h, DynamicArray.h, Queue.h, and a text file called simulation.txt.
-Also, make sure all six files are within the same directory.
+Also, make sure all five files are within the same directory.

 In this program, I made use of the Priority Queue and Queue header files that I made so I could manage this program's concept.